 - $2,500 for theft of guns.

-Mobile home policies generally won't pay for damage or other costs due to problems that include:
+Mobile home insurance generally won’t pay for damage or other costs due to problems such as:

 - “Ordinance” or law, such as a law that requires you to clean up pollutants.

 - Confiscation or destruction of your stuff by a civil authority.

 - Neglect, meaning your failure to save property at the time of damage.

 - Earth movement such as earthquakes, landslides and erosion.